Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Progressive Reinforcement Learning Details

 \subsubsection{Evidence-Based Medicine (EBM)}

-involves the integration of individual clinical expertise with the most reliable external clinical evidence derived from systematic research~\cite{sackett1996evidence}.
+It involves the integration of individual expertise with the most reliable external clinical evidence derived from systematic research~\cite{sackett1996evidence}.
 To identify the ``best evidence'', researchers evaluate trial quality using grading systems that assess the likelihood of bias and the reliability of results.
 The \textbf{\textit{hierarchy of evidence}} informs clinical decision-making by prioritizing evidence according to its methodological strength, as illustrated in \Cref{fig:hierarchy_of_evidence}.
-Its structure is typically organized from the highest to the lowest level of reliability, which we utilized to inform the quality scoring reward ($R_{quality}$) for the retrieved documents in \Cref{eq:authority}.
+Its structure is typically organized from the highest to the lowest level of reliability, informing the quality scoring reward ($R_{quality}$) for the retrieved documents in \Cref{eq:authority}.